-The college does not have any on or off-campus residence buildings, however the college does use the facilities of eleven (11) off-site clinics in the New York area where a students attend a clinical shift for four hours per week.
-This report includes any incidents that may have occurred at the sites or on contiguous geographic areas of these locations for 2016.
+The college does not have any on or off-campus residence buildings, however the college does use the facilities of three off-site clinics in the Chicago area where a few students a week would do a clinical shift for four hours per week.
+This report includes any incidents that may have occurred at the sites or on contiguous geographic areas of these locations for 2018-20.